Associate Professor of Communication

 Associate Professor since 2010

-Gilstrap, C. A., & Gilstrap, C. M. (2012).
+Gilstrap, C. A. & Gilstrap, C. (2012).
 Ecopreneurial leaders and transformational leadership.
-In D. R. Gallagher (Ed.), Environmental leadership: A reference handbook.
-Thousand Oaks, CA: SAGE Publications.
+In D. Gallagher (Ed.), Environmental Leadership: A Reference Handbook.
+Thousand Oaks, CA: Sage.